How to Fix Lovable App Security: The Complete 2026 Guide

 What is the biggest security risk in Lovable apps?

 Disabled Supabase Row Level Security.
 Per Beesoul's audit data, roughly 70% of Lovable apps ship with RLS turned off.
-This means any authenticated user can read or modify any row in the database.
+Without RLS, any authenticated user can read or modify any row in the database.

 Can I fix these issues without coding?

-Many fixes work through the Supabase dashboard (RLS, auth settings) and Lovable prompts (input validation, error handling).
-Some fixes like webhook verification require light code edits.
+Many fixes work through the Supabase dashboard (RLS toggle, auth settings) and Lovable prompts (input validation, error handling, MFA integration).
+Webhook verification and Edge Function setup may require light code edits, but Lovable can generate most of the code you need.

 How long does it take to secure a Lovable app?

 A basic security pass takes about 90 minutes using the checklist above.
-A thorough professional audit takes 3 to 10 business days.
+A professional audit from Beesoul or Damian Galarza takes 3 to 10 business days.

 Does Lovable expose my API keys?

 Lovable uses Supabase's anon key in client code, which is safe when RLS is enabled.
-Third-party API keys (Stripe, SendGrid) should be moved to Supabase Edge Functions to stay server-side.
+Third-party API keys (Stripe, SendGrid) should be moved to Supabase Edge Functions so they stay server-side.
+Search your /src/ directory for key prefixes to verify.

 Should I audit before or after deploying?

 Before.
 Fixing security issues after users have data in your system is harder and riskier.
-Run through the checklist before your first real user signs up.
+Run through the checklist in this guide before your first real user signs up.
+A Reddit thread on r/vibecoding put it simply: "Vibe coding without a security audit is not a calculated risk.
+It is negligence."

-What if I find issues I can't fix myself?
+What if I find issues I can not fix myself?

 Related